sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 - Make sure *Which tool was used to generate logs* is set to `FastQC`
 - In *Results file*, select the **RawData** results files that you have just generated

-You should then be able to view the fastqc plots for both the fastq files on the same page.
+You should then be able to view the fastqc plots for all the fastq files on the same page.

 <div class="warning">
 The most common cause of errors are not selecting FastQC as the tool used to generate logs, and not selecting the RawData outputs.